geoblacklight/geoblacklight.github.io/guides/upgrading.md

 ## Upgrading to GeoBlacklight 4.0

-**Please note: GeoBlacklight v4.0.0 is currently a pre-production, alpha release.** A final v4.0.0 release will be released in the future.
+**Please note: GeoBlacklight v4.0.0 is currently a pre-production, release candidate.** The B1G/BTAA Geoportal has been running GBLv4 in production for many months, so the codebase is quite stable.
+A final v4.0.0 release will be released in the near future (~August/September 2022).

 ### Aardvark Metadata Schema by Default
 This release is the first to feature GeoBlacklight's new Aardvark metadata schema by default.
 Find additional information and details about Aardvark at [OpenGeoMetadata](https://opengeometadata.github.io/docs/aboutAardvark/).